ANALYTICAL CRM APPLICATION AREAS

 - Personalization as part of analytical CRM application areas: Personalization has to do with the act of getting to know the customer through well-informed data gathering.
 You are able to look at the past interaction of the customer with the organisation and use the knowledge to come up with personalized services for the customer.
 This might also include the provision of personalized contents to the customer irrespective of the communication channel that he has chosen to interact with the organisation.

 At the end of this lesson, we have been able to discover that:

 - Some of the application areas of analytical CRM includes loyalty analysis, customer segmentation, customer profitability, predictive modelling, event monitoring, channel optimization and personalization.

 - Loyalty analysis helps Organisation’s to know the rate at which customers are defecting to competitors’ lifecycle

-- Customer profitability has much to do with identifying lifetime value of a customer through proper assessment of their past, present and future with the organisation.
+- Customer profitability has much to do with identifying the lifetime value of a customer through proper assessment of their past, present and future with the organisation.

-- Customer segmentation has to do with breaking down of customer segments into various groups with same characteristics
+- Customer segmentation has to do with breaking down of customer segments into various groups with the same characteristics

 - Channel optimization ensures that customers have the same experience irrespective of the channel they are using to interact with the organisation.

 - Personalization allows the organisation to come up with personalized contents that help the organisation to customers for life.

 PS: Do you want to learn Digital marketing or Microsoft Excel?
 Youu can subscribe to my Youtube channel to learn for free.